akamai/terraform-provider-akamai/website/docs/g/faq.html.markdown

 }
 ```

+## How does Terraform handle changes made through other clients (UI, APIs)?
+We recommend that anyone using Terraform should manage all changes through the provider.
+However in case this isn't true in emergency scenarios, the terraform state tree will become inconsistent.
+The next 'terraform plan' will warn and suggest changes.
+In case you make the same change in the UI and terraform, the state will go back to being consistent and the warning will go away.

 ## Upgrading the Akamai Provider

 To upgrade the provider, simply run `terraform init` again, and all providers will be updated to their latest version within specified version constraints.